 Fr.
-Maximos Constas is Senior Research Scholar at Holy Cross Greek Orthodox School of Theology, in Brookline, Mass.
+Maximos Constas is the Interim Dean of Holy Cross Greek Orthodox School of Theology in Brookline, Mass.
 He holds a Ph.D. in Patristics and Historical Theology from the Catholic University of America, in Washington, D.C.
 He was a professor of theology at Harvard Divinity School, after which he became a monk at Simonopetra (Mt.
 Athos).
 He is the author of The Art of Seeing: Paradox and Perception in Orthodox Iconography (Brookline: Holy Cross Press, forthcoming 2014); an edition and translation of Maximos the Confessor, The Ambigua to Thomas and the Ambigua to John, 2 vols.
 (Cambridge, Mass.: Harvard University Press, 2014); and Proclus of Constantinople and the Cult of the Virgin in Late Antiquity (Leiden: Brill, 2003); as well as numerous articles and translations.
 His work focuses on the patristic and Byzantine theological tradition, Orthodox spirituality, the history of the reception of biblical and patristic sources in the late Byzantine era, and the theological study of Byzantine art, icons and iconography.

 When we consider the hymns and readings of these initial days of Holy Week, we see that we are not just encountering the suffering and resurrected Christ, but the end of history itself and the end of the ages, when the Divine Bridegroom will return, and when the Bridal Chamber—which is the Kingdom of God—will be revealed at the end of the ages—both in view of our personal death and the end of time and history when the divine Bridegroom will return in glory to take us into his Eternal Banquet.